avigad/mathematics_in_lean_source/source/logic.rst

       fn_ub (λ x, f x + g x) (a + b) :=
     λ x, add_le_add (hfa x) (hgb x)

+You have already seen square brackets like these in Section :numref:`proving_identities_in_algebraic_structures`, though we still haven't explained what they mean.
 For concreteness, we will stick to the real numbers for most of our examples, but it is worth knowing that mathlib contains definitions and theorems